mubaraqwahab/thinkdev/src/lessons/06-bindings-again.md

 ### Keywords and reserved words

+TODO: introduce the two terms; differentiate btw them; their similarities for our purposes.

 A word with a special meaning in a programming language is called a <i>keyword</i>.
 Most keywords in JavaScript are also reserved words &mdash; that is, they're not valid identifiers.
 Examples are `if`, `else`, `typeof`, and `null`.